vhud/EmailContent-Downloader/README.md

 emailgrab.py doesn't create the mlist file, so you'll have to create an empty file and simply enter the email ID where you'd like it to start scanning from followed by a comma(since it's treated a csv, although without using the csv library).

-If used properly the mlist file becomes a handy chronological record of all email IDs for a particular inbox and a nice tool to position the scanner in a particular location without having to mess with any code.
+If used properly the mlist file becomes a handy chronological record of all email IDs for a particular inbox and a nice tool to position the scanner in a particular location without having to mess with any code(since when emailgrab.py runs it grabs the last email ID in mlist and starts stepping backwards through the inbox looking for a match).

+Three log files are created, logReconnect() to record every time the email server can't be reached, logCorruption() to record an email that can't be decoded, and emailgrab.log will have a general info type log of what the scanner is currently up to.

+If there's no connection to the email server emailgrab.py will simply log the disconnect and keep polling every 30 seconds by default.
+Upon reconnection it'll continue where it left off.

+At this point it should go without saying but if emailgrab.py is killed or crashes it'll start off at the last email ID in mlist when it's started back up.
+If you feel there's some sort of error or bad loop the first thing to try is to erase a few email IDs in mlist and restart emailgrab.py then watch the logs.

+This can be refactored to use logger and csv libs, if you do so let me know!